-Once referred to as ‘The Great American Desert’, Nebraska is absolutely barren from a sports betting perspective so far.
+Once referred to as ‘The Great American Desert’, Nebraska was absolutely barren from a sports betting perspective until May 26th of this year.

-The Cornhusker State – from which local college sports powerhouse Nebraska gets its nickname – ended up mired in controversy and argument.
+The Cornhusker State – from which local college sports powerhouse Nebraska gets its nickname – ended up mired in controversy and argument, but ultimately a compromise was struck and the way forward is now clear.

-The net result is no sports betting just yet, though that may change soon.
+The net result, however, is still no sports betting just yet, though that will of course change soon.

 Is Sports Betting Legal in Nebraska?